Senior Thesis Funding

 - Qualifications: include language, quantitative skills, course work or other training, or skills which have prepared you for this type of research.

 - Requirements for funding: confirm that you have read and understand the requirements for receiving the funding.

 Students applying for senior thesis research funds are required to submit a detailed budget.
 The following are eligible expenses:

 - Travel to and from the research location unless the site is in the student’s home town or country.
-Please note: All students are required to register with the University’s Travel Database as a condition of receiving funds.
+Please note: All students are required to register with the University’s Travel & Expense website as a condition of receiving funds.
 (See restrictions under Senior Thesis Travel Information section below).